-KPMG LLP has been our independent public accountant since our incorporation in 1981.
-Our Board of Directors has selected KPMG LLP as inTEST's independent certified public accountant for the current year.
+KPMG LLP have been our independent public accountants since our incorporation in 1981.
+Our Board of Directors has selected KPMG LLP as inTEST's independent certified public accountants for the current year.
 This appointment will be submitted to the stockholders for ratification at the meeting.